Conditions of service

 Except for the organisations listed above, we will not normally publish or disclose any personal information about you unless you have requested it, consented to it or it is an emergency.

-Where possible, we hold your personal information securely in the HR system iTrent.
+We hold your personal information securely in the HR system iTrent.
 We also maintain an HR file for other records during your employment.
 The University Occupational Health Service maintain their own records.

 You can also view and update some of your personal data via MyHR, including contact and bank details.